What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 The most common reason for denial is incomplete forms.
 Applying for benefits requires navigating and completing an overwhelming number of complicated forms.
 The smallest omission or error will result in a denial of your claim.
 Rushing through the process will generally result in a denial.
 Our seasoned attorneys will assist you in completing all of the forms accurately.

 Often, the timing of the application contributes to the denial.
 You must be expected to be out of work for at least 12 months.
-When a claim is filed a few days from the diagnosis, there might not be enough medical evidence to prove the potential duration of the condition.
+When a claim is filed a few days after the diagnosis, there might not be enough medical evidence to prove the potential duration of the condition.
 If you fail to establish that your condition is serious enough, the SSA will deny your claim.

 The application is often denied due to a lack of medical evidence of your disability or for failing to establish that you have an eligible condition.
 Through medical records, you must demonstrate that your disability has limited your ability to perform your work.
 Additionally, those medical records need to establish that you have a condition that qualifies for disability benefits.
 While comprehensive, SSD benefits are not available for every medical condition.